12 Introduction to mixed models

 Example 12.4 (Verbalization and memorization) We consider a replication study of Elliott et al. (2021), which studied verbalization and verbalization of kids aged 5, 6, 7 and 10.
 The replication was performed in 17 different school labs, adapting a protocol of Flavell, Beach, and Chinsky (1966), with an overall sample of 977 child partaking in the experiment.

 Each participant was assigned to three tasks (timing): delayed recall with 15 seconds wait, or immediate, and finally a naming task (point-and-name).
 The taskorder variable records the order in which these were presented: the order of delayed and immediate was counterbalanced across individuals, with the naming task always occurring last.
 The response variable is the number of words correctly recalled out of five.
-The experimenters also recorded the frequency at which students spontaneously verbalized during the task (except the naming task, where they were instructed to do so).
+The experimenters also recorded the frequency at which students spontaneously verbalized during the task (except the point-and-name task, where they were specifically instructed to do so).
+The latter would normally be treated as a binary or count response variable, but we treat it as an explanatory hereafter.

 The timing is a within-subject factor, whereas task order and age are between-subject factors: we are particularly interested in the speech frequency and the improvement over time (pairwise differences and trend).